d-ries/linux-essentials/02_installation/01_course.md

 ![VMware Customize Hardware](../images/02/VMware_Customize_Hardware.png)

-We still need to link the ubuntu-server ISO file to the virtual CD-rom drive.
+We still need to link the Ubuntu-server ISO file to the virtual CD-rom drive.
 We do this by selecting `New CD/DVD` and browsing to the downloaded `iso` file:

 ![VMware Select ISO](../images/02/VMware_Select_ISO.png)